Glynnis Fawkes: 1177 B.C.: A Graphic History

 Published by Princeton University Press in 2024.
-Fawkes adapted Eric H Cline’s 1177 BC The Year Civilization Collapsed(2014) in graphic novel format.
+Fawkes adapted Eric H Cline’s 1177 BC The Year Civilization Collapsed (2014) in graphic novel format.
 Glynnis co-authors the book along with Eric H Cline and provides the illustrations as well as new dialogue.
-1177 BC A Graphic Novel is a middle grade graphic novel about the collapse of Bronze Age Civilization.
-The novel is narrated by two fictional characters, Shesha an Egyptian scribe and Pel, a member of nomadic sea people.
+1177 BC: A Graphic Novel is a middle grade graphic novel about the collapse of Bronze Age Civilization.
+The novel is narrated by two fictional characters, Shesha, an Egyptian scribe, and Pel, a member of nomadic sea people.
 They visit the kingdoms of the Minoans, Mycenaeans, Hittites, Canaanites, Assyrians, and Egyptians to explore the various catastrophes that resulted in societal collapse.
 The novel portrays the collapse of the Bronze Age as a result of various factors such as drought, famine, evasion, disease, and volcanic eruption, instead of a single cause.

 Asara of Thera

-Asara of Thera is a middle age graphic novel set in Bronze Age Santorini about a family of artists who are separated by the cataclysmic eruption of Thera.
-The first draft of the graphic novel was completed during Fawkes second residency at La Maison des Auteurs in Angoulême, France.
+Asara of Thera is a middle grade graphic novel set in Bronze Age Santorini about a family of artists who are separated by the cataclysmic eruption of Thera.
+The first draft of the graphic novel was completed during Fawkes' second residency at La Maison des Auteurs in Angoulême, France.
 Written and illustrated by Glynnis Fawkes, Asara of Thera is set to be the author's first work of fiction.
 The book is set to be released in 2027 by Holiday House.